-How to Pick a Perfect Cantaloupe: One Quick Tip
+How to Pick a Cantaloupe | One Quick Tip

 The season is ripe for melons!
 I’ve encountered lots of methods for picking cantaloupes over the years, but I have one quick tip on how to pick a perfect cantaloupe that never fails, and I learned it from my mother.

-Just remember: look for an innie!
+Just remember: Look for an innie!

 What’s your method for picking a perfect cantaloupe?
 Do you use the innie method?
 Or something else?
 I’d love to know!